galaxyproject/training-material/topics/epigenetics/tutorials/hicexplorer/tutorial.md

 ![Loops visualization](../../images/loops_bonev_cavalli.png)

-To compute loops, we have to import a new data set from the shared library to our history: `GM12878-MboI-allreps-filtered.10kb.cool` or download it via the [FTP cool files server](ftp://cooler.csail.mit.edu/coolers/hg19/Rao2014-GM12878-MboI-allreps-filtered.10kb.cool).
+To compute loops, we have to import a new data set from the shared library to our history: `GM12878-MboI-allreps-filtered.10kb.cool` or download it via the <a href="ftp://cooler.csail.mit.edu/coolers/hg19/Rao2014-GM12878-MboI-allreps-filtered.10kb.cool">FTP cool files server</a>.
+(FTP links seems to be blocked, therefore the full URL: `ftp://cooler.csail.mit.edu/coolers/hg19/Rao2014-GM12878-MboI-allreps-filtered.10kb.cool`)

 This dataset is from the human cell GM12878, mapped to hg19 and of 10 kb resolution.
 We use a new file because to detect loop structures the read coverage is required to be in the hunderts of million; this was not the case for the previous used drosophila dataset.